Alex-98jeweler/news/README.rst

     $su postgres

 Terminal asks to enter password.
 Enter password "postgres".
 You switched on postgres user.
-If you do right, you can see like:
+If you do everything right, you can see:

 .. code-block::